ChenTsungYu/ChenTsungYu.github.io/scaffolds/aws_sysops.md

 endpoint. => Don't worry about change ip address

 ## RDS read replicas
+Once the Read Replica is created, **database updates on the source DB Instance** will be replicated using a supported engine's native, asynchronous replication.
+You can create multiple Read Replicas for a given source DB Instance and distribute your application’s read traffic amongst them

 - allowed to **elastically scale out** beyond the capacity constraints of a single DB Instance for **read-heavy database workloads**.
 - **Read only copies** of your database
 - For **performance improvement**, you need **Read Replicas**